THE CONDUCT OF A COMPETITION

 The dressage phase is always the first one of the competition.
 It is followed by the cross or stadium.

-For the dressage phase, the participants evolve on a rectangular field of 60 m by 20 m (training and upper levels) or 40 m by 20 m (pre-training and lower levels).
+For the dressage phase, the participants evolve on a rectangular field of 60 m by 20 m (1,00 m and upper levels) or 40 m by 20 m (0,90 m and lower levels).

 A few hours before their turn or the day before, the riders can go and recognize their cross course by walking the entire course to recognize the path to follow, the obstacles, choose its trajectories… It is expressly forbidden to walk the course with a horse.
 The riders, however, have the right to go recognize the course whenever they wish and as many times as they wish.